pparacch/pparacch.github.io/_posts/2016-11-20-setting-up-my-github-site.md

 ---
 layout: post
-title: "Setting up my web site in Github"
 date: 2016-11-20
+title: Setting up my web site in Github
 ---
 I have thought for a long time to set up a site describing my professional journey, my passions for people/ data and technology and, __finally__, I have stopped procastinating and moved into action.